GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 - Copy the requesting party JKS file to your local machine (inside the Gluu server chroot, it is located at `/install/community-edition-setup/output/scim-rp.jks`)

 - Have the requesting party client ID and password at hand.
-You can find this info in the file `/install/community-edition-setup/setup.properties.last`.
-Try running `cat setup.properties.last | grep "scim_rp_client"`.
-The default password is `secret`
+You can grab client ID this way:
+    ```
+    cd /install/community-edition-setup
+    openssl enc -d -aes-256-cbc setup.properties.last.enc -out setup.properties
+    cat setup.properties | grep "scim_rp_client"
+    ```

+    The default password is `secret`.
+Ensure to remove the `file setup.properties`.

 - Ensure you have enabled SCIM and UMA as shown [above](#protection-using-uma)